Of all the attributes that make Royal Coachman Lodge attractive, none are so obvious as their location, and the quality

 Reservations & Rates

-The cost of the week-long Royal Coachman Lodge package is $9,500.00 per person
+The cost of the week-long Royal Coachman Lodge package is $10,550.00 per person (the lodge holds open the possibility to add a 5% surcharge in 2022, should fuel prices rise dramatically).

 Included in your angling package at Royal Coachman Lodge is all accommodations and meals, taxes, the round trip flights between Dillingham and the lodge, flies, and guide service.

 Not included in your angling package at Royal Coachman Lodge are airfare from Anchorage to Dillingham (the $520 roundtrip air charter between Anchorage and Dillingham is not included in the rate, though it is added to your billing documents), gratuities, liquor, fishing license and fishing tackle.

 The Fly Shop® is not in the insurance business, but we recommend Travel Guard coverage as a service with a desire to see your best interests protected.
 It is impossible to know when an unfortunate situation (loss of luggage, fly rods, illness in the family, or an accident) may occur.
 However, such things can and do happen, and this insurance can provide a means of recourse against non-refundable financial losses.